pie/terms/sla.md

 ## If something goes wrong

 If we are in violation of the SLA in any given month then you will have the right to terminate your contract without incurring another base charge.
 Alternatively you may elect to continue and receive a 10% discount on your base payment for the following month.
 In order to receive the discount, you must make a request via an offical support channel within 5WD of the violation.
-The discount recieved in any month  may not be carried over to any other services, and will not be paid in cash.
+The discount received in any month  may not be carried over to any other services, and will not be paid in cash.